The Hidden Reason Your Home Insurance Keeps Going Up

 3. 3

-Capital markets tightened.
+Capital markets tightened

 Higher interest rates drew capital away from reinsurance, reducing supply and pushing prices up while demand for coverage kept rising.

-From Bermuda to Your Inbox
+From Bermuda to the Policyholder

 Keys and Mulder traced the full chain from global capital markets to individual ZIP codes.
 Their 47 million mortgage escrow observations from 2014 to 2023 produced the first county-level and ZIP-level homeowners insurance premium maps for the entire United States.
 Average nominal premiums increased 33% from 2020 to 2023, a 13% real increase after adjusting for inflation, outpacing wages, home value appreciation and overall inflation during the same period.